 - It’s dirty.
 Cats are extremely picky, and many will refuse to use a litter box that already contains poop, especially if it’s from another cat.
 If you notice this behavior frequently, purchasing more litter boxes can help keep the poop off your floor until you have time to clean the boxes.

-- Your cats sick.
+- Your cat is sick.
 It could have an injury that makes it too painful to enter the litterbox or a medical condition that doesn’t give your cat time to reach it.
 If you suspect your cat might have a medical condition, it’s important to seek a vet immediately to have your cat looked over.

 Natural instinct is the most likely reason that your cat knows to use the litter box.
 It’s the only place in your home that allows it to perform the important ritual of burying (or not burying) its poop, and it will likely search your entire house to find it, even as a small kitten.
 The cat will be unlikely to break training for its entire life, with few exceptions.
 The most common reasons being a change in the litter they use, a health condition, or a dispute with you or another cat.